Get Accredited

 In-Person Accreditation

-In-person courses are offered periodically with participation of a local partner organization.
+In-person courses may be organized with participation of a local partner organization.
 Check back or join our mailing list for updates.

-If you represent an organization wanting to partner with OLC to bring this course to your area, please contact OLC Program Director Jennifer Shaffer.
+If you represent an organization looking to partner with OLC to bring this course to your area, please contact OLC Program Director Jennifer Shaffer.

 No in-person courses are scheduled at this time.
 Please check back or join our monthly mailing list for updates.
 If you are interested in taking an in-person training course, you may also click below to provide your contact information and region.
 This helps us gauge regional interest in future in-person course locations, and we'll contact you if training comes to your area!